 Procedure

-Participants completed a decision-making task that was a simplified version of a standard n-armed bandit task, framed as a computer game in which participants asked alien creatures for virtual candy (Figure 1).
-The goal was to earn as much virtual candy as possible.
-On each of 100 trials, participants chose one of the four creatures and received virtual candy according to their choice.
-Each creature gave a set number of candies that remained the same on every trial: 1, 2, 3, and 10 candies, respectively.
-The locations of the reward values were fixed across the experiment but were randomly determined for each participant.
-Following the choice, the resulting reward was displayed for 3 s (Figure 1B).
-Then a meter that tracked the total accumulated reward was updated.
+Participants completed a simplified n-armed bandit task, framed as a computer game in which participants collected virtual candy from alien creatures (Figure 1).
+The goal was to earn as much candy as possible.
+On each of 100 trials, participants chose one of four creatures and received virtual candy according to their choice.
+Each creature gave a fixed reward throughout the experiment: 1, 2, 3, and 10 candies, respectively.
+The locations of these rewards were fixed across the experiment but were randomly determined for each participant.
+Following the choice, the resulting reward was displayed for 3 s, and a meter tracking the total accumulated candy was updated.
 Children earned stickers for every 180 candies earned, with benchmarks on the meter indicating these goals.
-The entire experiment took about 10-15 minutes to complete.
+The experiment took 10-15 minutes to complete.

 Participants were assigned to one of three conditions.
-In the Baseline condition, all creatures were approximately equally salient, whereas in the Congruent and Competition conditions, salience of the creatures was unequal.
-Specifically, three of the four creatures were simple black and white stick figures, whereas one was colorful and perceptually rich.
-In addition, on each trial the salient image was a different novel creature (Figure 1C).
-Fifty different images were used for the salient option, so each image appeared twice during the experiment.
-In the Competition condition, the salient option was mapped to the lowest reward value (1 candy), whereas in the Congruent condition, the salient option was mapped to the highest reward value (10 candies).
+In the Baseline condition, all creatures were approximately equally salient, whereas in the Congruent and Competition conditions, salience was unequal.
+Specifically, three of the creatures were black-and-white stick figures, whereas one was colorful and perceptually rich.
+Additionally, on each trial the salient image was a different novel creature (Figure 1C).
+Fifty unique images were used for the salient option, each appearing twice during the experiment.
+In the Competition condition, the salient option was mapped to the lowest reward (1 candy), whereas in the Congruent condition, the salient option was mapped to the highest reward (10 candies).

 Results